-More than 173,000 guns were reported lost or stolen in 2012, according to ATF, but the actual number of guns lost or stolen is likely much higher.
+More than 173,000 guns were reported lost or stolen in 2012, according to ATF, but the actual number of guns lost or stolen may be much higher.
 Survey research indicates that at least 500,000 firearms are stolen annually.